thediveo/thediveo.github.io/docs/art/storybook-autodocs-canvas-mui-theming.md

  `theme.palette.background.default`) we ensure that a MUI background is set, regardless of the background setting inherited from any storybook theme.

 Job done.
 Clear, precise.
-No slobby work.
+No slop.

 ## `preview.tsx`